wandb/docs/docs/guides/artifacts/create-a-new-artifact-version.md

 * **Distributed runs**: A set of runs collectively provides all the data for a new version.
 This is best suited for distributed jobs which have multiple runs generating data, often in parallel.
 For example: evaluating a model in a distributed manner, and outputting the predictions.

 ### Single run
-Use a single run to log a new version of an artifact.
+Log a new version of an Artifact with a single run that produces all the files in the artifact.
 This case occurs when a single run produces all the files in the artifact.

-Select one of the tabs below to view the steps to create a new artifact version inside or outside of a run:
+Based on your use case, select one of the tabs below to create a new artifact version inside or outside of a run:

 <Tabs
   defaultValue="within"